-Issues Related to Commencing Plaintiffs’ Wrongful Death Cases in California
+Issues Related to Wrongful Death Damages in California

 When considering representation and suit as to a client’s losses arising from wrongful death in California, there are several initial issues to explore: (1) is your client’s relationship to the decedent such that your client has a claim at all; (2) who else has a claim; (3) what damages can be sought by whom; and (4) what are the causes of action to be pleaded in the Complaint?